Multi-view biomedical foundation models for molecule-target and property prediction: Methods

-We consider the fine-tuned output of the three single-view and multi-view models in select classification tasks and aim to perform analysis to uncover distinct characterizations of the models' predictions.
-Binarization was performed on outputs by applying a threshold of 0.5 to the sigmoid mapped scores.
-The McNemar test~\cite{mcnemar_note_1947} was applied to the predictions of model pairs to test whether one model predicts greater or less active ligands than the other model than expected by chance drawn randomly from identical distributions.
-The McNemar tests tend to be {\it very} sensitive to relatively ``small'' variations above random. $F1$ scores compare predictions, measuring how well the second model's predicted activities predict the first model's predicted activities.
-It is important to realize this measure is not symmetric.
+We consider the fine-tuned output of the three single-view and multi-view models in single-task classification and regression tasks and aim to perform comparative analyses to uncover distinct characterizations of the models' predictions.
+For classification tasks, binarization was performed on outputs by applying a threshold of 0.5 to the sigmoid mapped scores. $F1$ scores are employed to evaluate the agreement between models. $F1$ scores compare binarized predictions typical of classifications, measuring how well the second model's predicted activities predict the first model's predicted activities.
+Note that this measure is not symmetric.
+For regression tasks, the model outputs for continuous prediction results are compared using the Pearson correlation coefficient, with a $\chi^2$ p-value estimator.

-\subsection{Fine-tuning Protocols}
+\subsection{Fine-tuning protocols}